JetBrains/lincheck/README.md

 ### Java 9+ support
-Please note that the current version requires the following JVM property if the testing code uses classes from `java.util` package since some of them use `jdk.internal.misc.Unsafe` under the hood:
+Please note that the current version requires the following JVM property if the testing code uses classes from `java.util` package since some of them use `jdk.internal.misc.Unsafe` or similar internal classes under the hood:

 ```
 --add-opens java.base/jdk.internal.misc=ALL-UNNAMED
+--add-exports java.base/jdk.internal.util=ALL-UNNAMED
 ```

 ## State representation